ros2/ros2_documentation/source/Tutorials/Intermediate/Tf2/Writing-A-Tf2-Broadcaster-Cpp.rst

 ----------

 In the next two tutorials we will write the code to reproduce the demo from the :doc:`Introduction to tf2 <./Introduction-To-Tf2>` tutorial.
-After that, following tutorials focus on extending the demo with more advanced tf2 features, including the usage of timeouts in transformation lookups and time travel.
+After that, the following tutorials focus on extending the demo with more advanced tf2 features, including the usage of timeouts in transformation lookups and time travel.

 Prerequisites
 -------------

 This tutorial assumes you have a working knowledge of ROS 2 and you have completed the :doc:`Introduction to tf2 tutorial <./Introduction-To-Tf2>` and :doc:`tf2 static broadcaster tutorial (C++) <./Writing-A-Tf2-Static-Broadcaster-Cpp>`.
+We'll be reusing the ``learning_tf2_cpp`` package from that last tutorial.

 In previous tutorials, you learned how to :doc:`create a workspace <../../Beginner-Client-Libraries/Creating-A-Workspace/Creating-A-Workspace>` and :doc:`create a package <../../Beginner-Client-Libraries/Creating-Your-First-ROS2-Package>`.
-You also have created the ``learning_tf2_cpp`` :doc:`package <./Writing-A-Tf2-Static-Broadcaster-Cpp>`, which is where we will continue working from.

 Tasks
 -----